MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-library-usage-patterns.md

 :::code language="python" source="~/../python-sdk-docs-examples/resource_group/provision_rg.py" range="16-20":::

-When using JSON, the Azure libraries automatically convert the inline JSON to the appropriate object type for the argument in question.
+When you use inline JSON, the Azure libraries automatically convert the inline JSON to the appropriate object type for the argument in question.

 Objects can also have nested object arguments, in which case you can also use nested JSON.